Kim Dotcom: The Most Wanted Man Online (True Crime Documentary)

 It is with this reality in mind that Australia's social policy and immigration policy needs to be fully realised and publicly costed.
 The fact that this is deliberately neglected by cyclical Lib/Lab governments at all levels that Australia's living standards are rapidly approaching those of 'Second World' New Zealand.

-New Zealand a 'Second World' nation you ask?
+New Zealand a nation you ask?

 Well, the term traditionally referred to Eastern Bloc countries, but times have changed.
 The term more usefully refers to countries that on the basis of economic prosperity, living standards and quality of life lie between the First World (like most of Western Europe) and the Third World (like most of Africa).
 Some Third World countries like Malaysia are advancing, while some First World countries like New Zealand are going backwards.